MiyukiHoshi21/computing-work/teachers-day/story.md

 “AHHH!!!”
 (Boy 12) screamed so shrilly that everyone had to stop and cover their ears for a moment.

 The zombified (Boy 11) was biting (Boy 12).
-Everyone’s faces paled but was nothing in comparison to the shade of white that (Boy 12)’s face had turned.
+Everyone’s faces paled but it was nothing in comparison to the shade of white that (Boy 12)’s face had turned.

-Everyone waited for (Boy 12) to turned into a zombie but he didn’t.
+Everyone waited for (Boy 12) to turn into a zombie but he didn’t.

 “Wait what?
 How is this possible?”
 Mr Low (Makerspace) asked in disbelief.